Burger King Stuffed Steakhouse Burger

 2. Use your hands to mix the finely diced jalapenos and cheddar cheese with the ground beef.
 Divide beef into 4 equal portions, roll each into a ball and press onto a wax paper-lined baking sheet into the shape of patties that are slightly larger than the diameter of your buns.
 Lay another sheet of wax paper on top of the patties and freeze the patties for at least 2 hours.

 3. When the beef patties are frozen, preheat your barbecue grill or indoor grill to high heat.
 Cook the beef patties for 3 to 4 minutes per side or until done.
 Lightly salt and pepper the patties when you drop them onto the grill.

 4. While your patties cook, preheat and indoor griddle or skillet to medium/high heat and brown the faces of the top and bottom buns.

-7. Add two tomatoes on top of each beef patty, followed by a chopped lettuce leaf.
+7. Add two tomatoes on top of each beef patty, followed by a handful of chopped lettuce leaf.

 8. Flip the top bun over onto the burger and serve.

 Makes 4 hamburgers.